M-earnest/docker_workshop/_sources/advanced/creating.md

 This is again rather straightforward and can be achieved in a few simple steps.

-1. Create and login to your Docker Hub account
+1. Create and login to your DockerHub account

-Before you can push an image, you need to log in to Docker Hub.
+Before you can push an image, you need to login to DockerHub.
 Simply create an account online, run  `docker login` from your command line and enter your Docker Hub username and password.

 2. Tag your image